• Facebook

 Apple kale salad topped with bacon and pecans.

 Kale is considered to be a nutritional superstar, and it happens to be pretty delicious too!
-My absolute favorite way to enjoy kale is in this loaded kale salad.
+My absolute favorite way to enjoy kale is in this loaded salad.
+It is the best kale salad recipe.
 It’s full of different flavors, textures and colors that will have everyone coming back for seconds.

 Dressing being poured over dinosaur kale leaves.